geomarker-io/curated_violations/README.md

+**This repository is deprecated in favor of https://github.com/geomarker-io/parcel**

 # curated_violations

 The goal of this repository is to curate data regularly shared from the City of Cincinnati Department of Buildings & Inspections.